IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.71.6.1 JSON Web Token

 The Authorization Client and Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
+If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) SHALL be used as described in [RFC 7515, Section 7.1].

 Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.

 Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm SHALL be supported:
 - *HS256*: HMAC using SHA-256 hash algorithm.